Table of Contents

 Mulberry fruits eating improves haemoglobin level and cleanses blood.

 Mulberry fruit juice is rich in anthocyanins, minerals (iron and magnesium) and vitamins.
 It has anti-viral, anti-oxidant properties and scavenges free radicals.
-The juice also exhibits anti-stress effect and protects body from the damages that occur due to stress (stress causes formation of free radicals which attack any organic molecule, cells, generating compounds, called reactive oxygen metabolites, including hydroperoxides).
+The juice also exhibits anti-stress effect and protects the body from the damages that occur due to stress (stress causes formation of free radicals which attack any organic molecule, cells, generating compounds, called reactive oxygen metabolites, including hydroperoxides).
 Mulberry juice inhibits hydroperoxide formation through the free radicalaaq2zxa scavenging activity of the juice.

 Mulberry tree medicinal uses